oracle/weblogic-toolkit-ui/documentation/1.1/content/setup/install.md

 - For RPM-based systems, use either `yum` or `dnf`; for example:
     ```
+    yum update
     sudo yum -y localinstall wktui_1.0.0_amd64.rpm
     ```

 - For Debian-based systems, use:
     ```
+    sudo apt update
+    sudo apt upgrade
     sudo apt install ./wktui_1.0.0_amd64.deb
     ```

+If the installation is on a server machine, you should `logout` from the current terminal session and use X11 forwarding mechanism or any remote desktop application to the remote terminal for launching the WKT UI application.

 Alternatively, you can download the `AppImage` file, copy it to your local file system, then either:
 - Open a terminal, navigate to the directory where the file exists, and make it executable; for example: